 Shangri – La hotel.
 The China Kitchen is an upmarket and famous Chinese restaurant.
-They offer Dim Sum festivals, good Sichuan and Hunan food as well as regular Cantonese.
+They offer Dim Sum festivals, good Sichuan and Hunan food, as well as regular Cantonese food.
 Currently, there is a Sichuan Hot Pot promotion.
 The nice aspect here is the many sauces you can choose from and mix yourself.
-The starting price is 398 baht++ but that combo is not very interesting.
-We ordered a combo for 498 baht (including shrimp)and added additional food; beef, potatoes, lotus root and pork belly from the menu.
+The starting price is 398 baht++, but that combo is not very interesting.
+We ordered a combo for 498 baht (including shrimp)and added different food; beef, potatoes, lotus root and pork belly from the menu.

-There is also the buffet option that allows you to order from a menu with certain choices and you can eat as much as you want for 2 hours.
-We ended up paying a bit under 1500 baht, but we were very full.
-The buffet option is good if you want to stuff yourself, but not necessary.
-I would rather recommend adding exactly what you want to eat to a basic combo.
+There is also the buffet option that allows you to order from a menu with specific choices and eat as much as you want for 2 hours.
+We ended up paying a bit under 1500 baht, but we were full.
+The buffet option is good if you’re going to stuff yourself but unnecessary.
+I would instead recommend adding exactly what you want to eat to a basic combo.

-When this is written, the restaurants the hotel are open from Friday to Sunday from 5.30 to 9 pm.
-Make a reservation on Facebook messenger and pre-order some of Shangri – las croissants at the same time.
-Have some interesting flavours like egg yolk, Italian sausage.
+When this is written, the restaurants at the hotel are open from Friday to Sunday from 5.30 to 9 pm.
+Make a reservation on Facebook messenger and pre-order some of Shangri – las croissants simultaneously.
+Have some exciting flavours like egg yolk Italian sausage.
 But also for the sweet tooth, rainbow, Nutella, red velvet, lemon meringues, and white raspberry!!

-Hoi Tian Lao, this restaurant is just opposite the grand entertainment centre of Good View Village in Mae Hia.
-It caters mostly to Thai – Chinese regulars, which makes it crowded at times.
+Hoi Tian Lao, this restaurant is opposite the great entertainment centre of Good View Village in Mae Hia.
+It caters mainly to Thai – Chinese regulars, making it crowded at times.
 They have some Cantonese themed food.
-I like their black pepper beef, their fried rice with crab and the jellyfish salad.
+I like their black pepper beef, fried rice with crab and the jellyfish salad.

 They also make a nice version of Tom yam Kung, slightly less spicy but very favourable.
 The restaurant itself is very modest.
 But hey, it is all about the food

-Mandarin Palace was great.
-The location is at Kad Farang Village though.
-Wonder if they can survive there.
+Mandarin Palace was grand.
+The location is at Kad Farang Village, though.
+I wonder if they can survive there?
 Unconfirmed sources say it is the former chef at Oriental Dharathevi that cooks or runs the place.
 This restaurant has an overwhelming menu considering its location, and it confirms that it resembles the old ways at Oriental Dhara Devi.

-One last recommendation, when you read this Haidilao Sichuan hotpot has probably opened on the 4th floor in Maya lifestyle mall.
+Haidilao Sichuan hotpot has opened on the 4th floor in Maya lifestyle mall and Central Festival.
 This classic and exclusive hotpot was previously only available at Central World in Bangkok.
 (If in Thailand).
 So, now we have two branches with it.
 I think it is an excellent option for special and festive occasions.